JavDomGom/Polyglots/README.md

     <p align="center"><img src="img/polyglots_005.gif"></p>
     <br>

 9. The next bytes from offset `0x14` are bytes that I can replace by adding text.
 For example, I press the tab to change columns and stay where the ASCII representation of the bytes is displayed.
-Now write ASCII characters directly, not bytes, for example `ls -lrt; exit;`.
+Now write ASCII characters directly, not bytes, for example `ls -lrt;exit;`.
     ```
     [0x00000000 + 33> * INSERT MODE *
     - offset -   0 1  2 3  4 5  6 7  8 9  A B  C D  E F |0123456789ABCDEF| comment